Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 ### also remove the respective node key field in both po and po item *.csv files and load and deploy
 </br>
-- downlaod the .csv file (dan.db.transaction-purchaseorder.csv) , (dan.db.transaction-poitems.csv) from CSV folder
+- download the .csv file (dan.db.transaction-purchaseorder.csv) , (dan.db.transaction-poitems.csv) from CSV folder
 - remove the node key fields
 - upload the csv file to the CSV folder
 </br>